Catallactic/catallactic-site/docs/whitepaper.md

 </table>
 <br/>

-Trying to overcome the limitations of barter man arrived to money.
-[0] Once a <b>commodity</b> begins to be used as a medium of exchange, when the word gets out it generates even further use of the commodity as a medium.
-But when a commodity is used as a medium for most or all exchanges, that commodity is defined as being a money.
-[0] Money made up of some valuable commodity is called commodity money, and from ancient times until several hundred years ago commodity money functioned as the medium of exchange in all but the most primitive societies.
+Trying to overcome the limitations of barter, commodity began to be used as a medium of exchange.
+When a commodity is used as a medium for most or all exchanges, that commodity is defined as being a money.
+[0] Money made up of some valuable commodity is called commodity money, and from ancient times until several hundred years ago <b>commodity money</b> functioned as the medium of exchange in all but the most primitive societies.
 The problem with a payments system based exclusively on commodities is that such a form of money is very heavy and is hard to transport from one place to another.

 Once a commodity has been widely accepted for that use, it may take on a value as money that is independent of the value of the commodity of which it is composed.
 At the extreme, what can be called token money may have no commodity value whatsoever.
-It may also be called representative money in the sense that represents or be a claim on the commodity.
+It may also be called <b>representative money</b> in the sense that represents or be a claim on the commodity.
 Representative money that has no intrinsic value, but is a certificate or token that can be exchanged for the underlying commodity.

 The 'monetary standard' can be defined as the commodity in terms of units of which prices are generally expressed.
 Initially the <b>monetary standard</b> was a commodity one.
 As a monetary economy evolved out of barter, a particular commodity (e.g., gold) came to be generally accepted as a medium of exchange, and it was natural to express prices in terms of units of that commodity.
 At this stage banks began to appear which issued paper substitutes for gold, and these paper substitutes—notes and deposits—had the advantage of being easier to store and move around.
 These advantages led to notes and deposits gradually replacing gold as media of exchange, but they continued to be expressed in terms of units of gold and to be redeemable on demand into gold.
 Gold therefore continued to be the monetary standard even though it gradually lost its role as a medium of exchange.
 [9]